irx-404notfound/programming-notes/java-script/js-fundaments.md

 - Element.Click

-  - This works when you click in a element of the DOM.
+  - This event is triggered when you click on an element in the DOM.
-  - Is a mouse event.
+  - It's a mouse event.
-  - Do click implies to click and release the buttom of the mouse.
+  - A click means pressing and releasing the main mouse button.
-  - It refers to the principal buttom of the mouse.
+  - It refers to the primary mouse button.
-  - It have events properties like: the mouse position in X and Y, and if we press a some key during the click.
+  - It includes event properties such as mouse position (X and Y) and whether a key was pressed during the click.

   ```javascript
     let linkRegister = document.querySelector("a.register");